 - How to Cancel App Store Subscription from iPhone, iPad, Mac, and Apple TV

-- How to Upload Photos into iCloud Photos from iPhone, iPad, and Mac
+- Upload Photos into iCloud Photos from iPhone, iPad, and Mac

 - How to Disable Auto-Brightness on iPhone and iPad